 Windsor Mill is a medium-sized town located in the state of Maryland.
-With a population of 33,831 people and seven constituent neighborhoods, Windsor Mill is the 28th largest community in Maryland.
+With a population of 43,503 people and ten constituent neighborhoods, Windsor Mill is the 19th largest community in Maryland.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Windsor Mill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Windsor Mill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Windsor Mill is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Windsor Mill who work in office and administrative support (15.56%), management occupations (8.21%), and sales jobs (7.45%).
+There are especially a lot of people living in Windsor Mill who work in office and administrative support (14.33%), sales jobs (11.61%), and healthcare (9.41%).

 Also of interest is that Windsor Mill has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Windsor Mill in 2018 was $32,013, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $128,052 for a family of four.
 However, Windsor Mill contains both very wealthy and poor people as well.

 The most common language spoken in Windsor Mill is English.
 Other important languages spoken here include Spanish and African languages.